 Evidence: Poor adhesion around the base of the nail at the cuticle.

 Verdict: Compromised nail surface.
-Could be one of four things:
+This could be caused by one of four things:

-2. A tech may prep the nail correctly, but during the application oil can be deposited onto the nail.
+- A tech may prep the nail correctly, but during the application oil can be deposited onto the nail.
 A client might examine her free hand while you are working, sometimes running her thumb over the natural nail that’s already been prepped.
 “Oil or residue on the natural nail, whether it’s salad dressing from lunch, hand lotion, or even oil that was accidentally deposited by the tech,” can all cause poor adhesion and result in lifting, says Finger.
-Maeling Parrish, global educator for American International Industries (AII), reminds techs that scented alcohols can also leave a residue that will prevent the acrylic from adhering.
+MaeLing Parrish, dean of education at Hand and Nail Harmony, reminds techs that scented alcohols can also leave a residue that will prevent the acrylic from adhering.

-3. Some clients have very thick cuticles.
+- Some clients have very thick cuticles.
 When you push back the eponychium, a thin layer of skin may remain on the nail surface, but acrylic won’t adhere to this skin.
-“Be sure to remove the skin from the nail plate prior to removing the shine from the nail surface,” explains Gari-Dawn Tingler, director of education for AII.
+“Be sure to remove the skin from the nail plate prior to removing the shine from the nail surface,” explains Gari-Dawn Tingler, vice president of Hand and Nail Harmony.

 Lifting Caused During the Application Process